 Asymptomatic patients require no treatment other than appropriate prophylaxis against rheumatic fever recurrence.

 Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to β-blockers or Ca channel blockers, which can control ventricular rate.
-Anticoagulants are indicated to prevent thromboembolism if AF is present or in sinus rhythm if embolism occurs or a clot is present in the left atrium.
-Anticoagulation should also be considered in the presence of dense spontaneous contrast or an enlarged left atrium (M-mode diameter > 50 mm).
+Anticoagulants are indicated to prevent thromboembolism if patients have or have had AF, embolism, or a left atrial clot.
+Anticoagulation may also be considered in the presence of dense spontaneous contrast or an enlarged left atrium (M-mode diameter > 50 mm).
 All patients should be encouraged to continue at least low levels of physical exercise despite exertional dyspnea.

-Valve replacement is confined to patients with severe morphologic changes that make the valve unsuitable for balloon or surgical valvotomy.
+Valve replacement is confined to patients with severe morphologic changes that make the valve unsuitable for balloon or surgical commissurotomy.